PrestaShop/docs/src/content/1.7/modules/concepts/controllers/admin-controllers/override-decorate-controller.md

 {{% /notice %}}

 {{% notice tip %}}
-if you have trouble writing the right service configuration for your controller, you can use Symfony debugger to dump the routes with `php bin/console debug:container`.
+If you have trouble writing the right service configuration for your controller, you can use Symfony debugger to dump the routes with `php bin/console debug:container`.
 It can also be helpful to find the service ID of the controller.
 {{% /notice %}}

+## Decorate the controller

 Instead of replacing the whole controller, we recommend _extending_ its behavior using [service decoration](https://symfony.com/doc/3.4/service_container/service_decoration.html).
 By implementing the [decorator pattern](https://refactoring.guru/design-patterns/decorator), you can keep most or all of the original behavior of the decorated controller, and only customize the parts you want.